Terral, Oklahoma

 Terral is an agricultural town in Jefferson County, Oklahoma, United States.
-The population was 382 at the 2010 census, a decline of 1.01 percent from the figure of 386 in 2000.
+As of the 2020 census, Terral had a population of 280.

 History

 Terral was founded in 1892 by John Heidelberg Dace Terral, a Texan who leased the land from a Chickasaw woman, Emily Colbert Fleetwood, He and Hugh Schoolfield platted the townsite and began selling lots in May 1892.
 A post office was established August 8, 1892, with Terral himself serving as the first postmaster.

 The town has remained an agricultural community since its establishment.
 The most important crops are watermelons, cantaloupes and cotton.
 Cattle and hog raising are also important.
 Livestock are usually sold in Fort Worth, Texas, 90 miles to the south of Terral.
 The town began celebrating an annual Terral Watermelon Jubilee in July 1965.

 Geography

 Terral is located in southern Jefferson County at (33.896235, -97.937538), along U.S. Route 81.
 It is 20 mi south of Waurika, the county seat, and 1 mi north of the Red River, the Oklahoma–Texas border.

 According to the United States Census Bureau, the town has a total area of 1.1 km2, all land.